Sargon (chess)

-Sargon (or SARGON) is a line of chess-playing software for personal computers.
-The original SARGON from 1978 was written in assembly language by Dan and Kathleen "Kathe" Spracklen for the Z80-based Wavemate Jupiter III.
+Sargon (stylized in all caps) is a line of chess-playing software for personal computers.
+The original Sargon from 1978 was written in assembly language by Dan and Kathleen "Kathe" Spracklen for the Z80-based Wavemate Jupiter II.

 History

-SARGON was introduced at the 1978 West Coast Computer Faire where it won the first computer chess tournament held strictly for microcomputers, with a score of 5–0.
+Sargon was introduced at the 1978 West Coast Computer Faire where it won the first computer chess tournament held strictly for microcomputers, with a score of 5–0.
 This success encouraged the authors to seek financial income by selling the program directly to customers.
 Since magnetic media were not widely available at the time, the authors placed an advert in Byte magazine selling for $15 photocopied listings that would work in any Z80-based microcomputer.
 Availability of the source code allowed porting to other machines.
 For example, the March–April 1979 issue of Recreational Computing describes a project that converted Sargon to an 8080 program by using macros.
 Later the Spracklens were contacted by Hayden Books and a book was published.